TCaldato/rock-paper-scissors-lizard-spock-game/README.md

 #### Typography

 - The typography pairing used on the site is [Indie Flower](https://fonts.google.com/specimen/Indie+Flower), imported from [Google Fonts](https://fonts.google.com/).
-In case the import fails, there is a backup of the Sans-Serif available.

 ## Features